Types of Natural Stone for Home Decoration

 Granite

-Application of granite:
+Applications of granite:

-- facing of plinths and facades
+- cladding of plinths and facades

 - floor and wall lining inside buildings

-- manufacturing of steps of any types
+- manufacture of steps of all kinds

 - paving of squares and paths